Remi-Coulom/joedb/doc/source/logging.rst

 Logging
 =======

-The generic :joedb:`joedb::Logger` class and its specializations can write logs to files, but also use various logging APIs.
+Specializations of the :joedb:`Logger` class can write logs to files, but also use various logging APIs.
 This page collects reference documentation of those APIs, as well as example command lines to read those logs.
+The :joedb:`System_Logger` typedef will be defined to be one of those classes depending on the OS detected at compile time.

- - Android:
+ - :joedb:`Android_Logger`:

    - https://developer.android.com/ndk/reference/group/logging
    - ``adb logcat -s log_tag -v color``

- - MacOS:
+ - :joedb:`Apple_Logger`:

    - https://developer.apple.com/documentation/os/logger
    - https://developer.apple.com/documentation/os/1643744-os_log_create